 Ko Yao Noi is a wonderfully relaxed island to visit.
 The pace of life here is slow and cycling around the quiet roads and simply enjoying the laidback lifestyle is the perfect antidote to a busy lifestyle.
 For a truly memorable experience, stay at the superb Six Senses where in-house wellness experts will tailor-make treatments for you to help boost your immunity, detox and improve your sleep.
 And with the added bonus of stunning views of Phang Nga Bay, Six Senses is a memorable place to stay.

 Layana Resort & Spa is an ideal place to revive body and soul.
 With a spectacular beachfront location on the laidback island of Ko Lanta, the wellness treatments at Layana are designed to lower your stress levels and improve your mental and physical health.
-Practice yoga, benefit from meditation, enjoy healthy food, and destress at the award-winning Linger Longer Spa.
+Practice yoga, benefit from meditation, enjoy healthy food, and destress at the Linger Longer Spa.

 Thailand’s largest island is home to some truly outstanding health and wellness experiences.
-Stay at the Amanpuri to benefit from their wellness programmes which are tailored to meet your specific circumstances and needs.
+Stay at Amanpuri to benefit from their wellness programmes which are tailored to meet your specific circumstances and needs.
 Learn how to deal with stress, undergo a medical detox, and find out how to manage a healthy weight.

 Sitting at the tip of a cape with views out towards Phang Nga Bay, Shambhala Retreat at COMO Point Yamu is a gorgeous location to unwind/destress.
 The luxury Phuket wellness retreat offers a range of holistic treatments designed to improve mental and physical health.
 Ease away tensions with traditional Thai massage and a daily schedule of activities including yoga and Pilates which help to complement your wellness experience.